gaetanlop/ML_bestiary/README.md

 Model training | 03/21/2021 | 30
 Results analysis | 04/20/2021 | 10
 Creation of a teaser | 05/04/2021` | 7

+*Validate the interest of our POC with developers*:

+**Scraping:**

+Trying different architectures of Gan models:

+Model Training:

 ## Success of the project